-The Management Company has appointed Carnegie Investment Bank AB as Investment Manager for the sub-fund Svenska Aktier.
+The Management Company has appointed Carnegie Investment Bank AB as Investment Manager for the Sub-Funds Svenska Aktier and Global Stock Picking Fund.

 Carnegie Investment Bank AB is a Swedish bank duly authorised under the Swedish Securities Market Act (SFS 2007:528) and registered with the Swedish Finansinspektionen, inter alia with the authorisation to provide portfolio management, execution of orders on behalf of clients and to deal on own account.